Si Fly Flight 3275: Background

-From 1998 to 1999, a war between the Federal Government of Yugoslavia and Albanian rebels broke out in Yugoslavia's Autonomous Province of Kosovo and Metohija.
+From 1998 to 1999, a war between the Federal Government of Yugoslavia and Kosovo Liberation Army broke out in Kosovo.
 Due to reports of ethnic cleansing of Albanians, North Atlantic Treaty Organization (NATO) forces invaded Yugoslavia in March 1999, resulting in the closure of airspace within the area of conflict.
 The United Nations passed Resolution 1244 and thus all civil activities were handed over to United Nations Interim Administration Mission in Kosovo (UNMIK).
-The resolution also stated that Kosovo Force (KFOR) would be deployed in order to maintain peace.
-An agreement was signed to define the airspace that would be controlled by KFOR.
+The resolution also stated that the Kosovo Force (KFOR) would be deployed in order to maintain peace.
+An agreement was signed to define the airspace that would be controlled by the KFOR.

 Following the result of agreements that was signed in June 1999 in Helsinki, the operation of Pristina Airport was handed over to the Russian Army.
 At the same time, members of United Kingdom's Royal Air Force were ordered to be in charge of the air traffic control services and meteorological services in Pristina.
 The first RAF detachment arrived in June and the airport was reopened in July.
 Commercial flight at the airport was resumed in October.

 Aircraft

 The aircraft was an ATR 42-312, registered as F-OHFV with a serial number of 012.
-It was delivered to Simmons Airlines and American Eagle with a U.S. registry number of N420MQ, later re-registered as N12MQ.
+It was delivered to Simmons Airlines and American Eagle with a US registry number of N420MQ, later re-registered as N12MQ.
 In 1999, the aircraft was leased to Si Fly.

 When it was delivered to Si Fly, the aircraft had more than 24,000 flying hours.
 The aircraft had been properly maintained.
 According to the technical logbook, there were no recorded defects on the aircraft.